traviszuleger/mysql-contexts/README.md

     FROM Customer;
 ```

 __NOTE: If distinct columns are returned, then those are the only columns that will have non-null values on successful queries.
-However, as of v1.0, this does not constrain the return type to only those values, so all other values may appear to have their properties, when in reality, they will not.__
+As of v1.0, this does not constrain the return type to only those values, so all other values may appear to have their properties, when in reality, they will actually be `undefined`.__

 # Inserting